-Students who do not meet the general admissions requirements can apply under the Emerging Scholars Track.
-Students must, in addition to general admissions procedures, write an essay explaining why they have not met the criteria, how they will be successful in college and why they wish to pursue an education at Great Lakes Christian College.
-Students should apply for the Fall Semester by July 1 and for the Spring Semester by October 1.
-Students may be enrolled in the Program for up to one year.
+In addition to general admissions procedures, applicants will write an essay explaining why they have not met the academic criteria, how they plan to be successful in college, and why they wish to pursue an education at Great Lakes Christian College.
+After completing other admissions requirements and prior to admittance, applicants will meet with members of the Academic Standing Committee and the Student Success Office for an interview and to develop a plan for success should they enroll.